7 Best Apps for Meal Planning

 Eat This Much is a different approach to all apps on this list.
 This app prompts you to enter foods you like, how much money you want to spend, your roster, and the number of calories you’d like your meals to contain.

-The app will then generate meal plans and provide grocery lists for the required ingredients.
+The app will generate meal plans and provide grocery lists for the required ingredients.

 Users can order groceries online via AmazonFresh.
 The search feature has been revamped, allowing you to browse various food categories simultaneously.